MarketingProInsider/marketingproinsider/content/posts/blog_37.md

 To leverage employees for LinkedIn page growth, follow these steps:

-- Teach your team why engaging with your LinkedIn page matters.
+**Teach your team** why engaging with your LinkedIn page matters.
 Share how sharing content helps.

-- Give your employees a tool to find and share updates easily from your page.
+**Give your employees** a tool to find and share updates easily from your page.

-Ask employees to create content, like articles or company culture videos.
+**Ask employees to create content** like articles or company culture videos.

-- Offer rewards or recognition for their LinkedIn efforts to motivate them.
+**Offer rewards** or recognition for their LinkedIn efforts to motivate them.

 ![Grow LinkedIn Company Page](/theme/assets/images/contents/post/blog_37_pic_3.jpg)